 Krampus Parades

-Today, Dec.
-5th is known as Krampus night… the night when Krampus is free to roam.
+In the Alpine region, December 5 is known as Krampus Night, when Krampus is free to roam.

-Krampus Parades also known as a Krampuslauf stem from the tradition of a Perchtenlauf.
+Krampus Parades, also known as Krampuslauf, stem from the tradition of a Perchtenlauf.
 Perchten (like Frau Perchta) were Wintertime spirits or ghosts.
-For hundreds of years, young men would dress in fur suits and wooden masks (called Larven) to chase away the evil spirits with noise from giant cow bells or whips.
-They walk with a bounce or swagger to make as much noise with their bells as possible.
+For hundreds of years, young men dressed in fur suits and wooden masks (called Larven) chased away evil spirits with noise from giant cowbells or whips.
+They walked with a bounce or swagger to make as much noise with their bells as possible.

 Krampus in Today’s World

-Interestingly enough, Krampus is making big come-back in popular culture.
-Some think that this upsurge is a response to the wild commercialization of Christmas.
-A way of adding a darker reality into the Candy-like Sweetness that Christmas usually represents.
+Interestingly enough, Krampus is also making his presence known in popular culture.
+Some think that this upsurge is a response to the wild commercialization of Christmas, a way of adding a darker reality to the Candy-like Sweetness that Christmas usually represents.

-Today you will see Krampus everywhere!
-On T-shirts, in movies, even as Christmas Ornaments and Advent Calendars!
-There are chocolates, figurines and horns you can wear.
-Krampus Runs- people racing in Krampus Costumes, are a typical Dec.
+You might see Krampus everywhere!
+On T-shirts, in movies, and even as Christmas Ornaments and Advent Calendars!
+There are chocolates, figurines, and horns you can wear.
+Krampus Runs- people racing in Krampus Costumes are a typical Dec.
 5/6 event!
 And Krampus Parties are becoming a popular “anti-Christmas” celebration.

 Krampus Cards